(PHP 4 >= 4.0.1, PHP 5, PHP 7, PHP

 Note that keys are preserved.
 If multiple elements compare equal under

-the given flags, then the key and value of
+, then the key and value of

 the first equal element will be retained.